List of Marks & Spencer brands: M&S TV and online services

-Products could be ordered online since the mid-2000s, in response to some like Tesco launching their pioneering Tesco.com home shopping delivery service in the early 2000s.
-Tesco, M&S and others are expanding rapidly into this new niche market.
+Products have been available to order online since the mid-2000s, in response to other chains like Tesco launching their pioneering Tesco.com home shopping delivery service in the early 2000s.

 M&S TV is an online TV station to advertise goods.

 The online flower service was accused of unfair trading and using Google to piggy-back advertise on online searches aimed at Interflora online in 2010.

 The John Lewis shopping chain beat M&S to the title of the UK's best high-street website by late 2010.

 Former clothing ranges and product types

 Old labels

 'St Margaret', 'St Michael' and 'Homecare' brands were the time-honoured brand labels that fell out of use in the company wide re-branding campaign of the early 2000s.
 The stylish 1996–1997 'Orient Express Tagged' brand was the first of numerous new brands, most of which were in women's and children's clothes.
 The 'Orient Express Tagged' brand was revived in 2007 as the year long 'Orient Express Platform 10' brand and was part of the inspiration behind the 'Portfolio' brand.
 The men's Autograph brand was then launched in 2000 and continues to this day.

 'Plus range maternity – larger sizes of maternity clothes were absorbed into the already existing 'Limited Collection Maternity', under the name of 'M&S Maternity' in 2008 to simplify administration.

 The women's 'Perfect' and 'Essential' sub-brands were largely relaunched in 2009 as the 'Portfolio' range, but with out the high end designer blouses.
 Perfect still operates in men's rain coats and cookware.
 Perfect was relaunced in January 2010 as a seasonal sub-brand of Portfolio.